 - 2 cups cooked white rice or cauliflower rice (Why white rice?)

 - 1 bunch green onions

-- chipotle chili flakes, optional.
-I use this to add extra spice to my wraps while keeping the chipotle mayo on the mild side for my little ones. (where to buy chipotle chili flakes)
+- chipotle chili flakes or powder, optional.
+I use this to add extra spice to my wraps while keeping the chipotle mayo on the mild side for my little ones. (where to buy chipotle powder)

 - 5-7 nori sheets (where to buy nori sheets)